From Interpolation to Extrapolation: Complete Length Generalization for Arithmetic Transformers: Related Work

 \textbf{Relative Position Encoding}.
 Relative position encoding (RPE) relies on the relative distance between tokens to construct position embeddings.
 This approach is first proposed by \citet{shaw-etal-2018-self} and has shown to produce significant improvements over absolute positional encoding in machine translation tasks \citep{shaw-etal-2018-self}.
 This leads to its application in numerous machine learning models and the development of multiple variations such as Transformer-XL \citep{dai2019transformerxl} and RoPE \citep{su2022roformer}.

 \textbf{Attention Biasing}.
 Attention biasing, on the other hand, adds a bias directly to the attention matrix, allowing the model to extrapolate to longer lengths efficiently.
-First introduced as ALiBi (Attention with Linear Biases) by \citet{press2022train}, it is quickly followed by similar models such as KERPLE \citep{chi2022kerple}, Sliding window \citep{beltagy2020longformer}, and Sandwich \citep{chi-etal-2023-dissecting}, all showing certain improvement in length extrapolation.
+First introduced as ALiBi (Attention with Linear Biases) by \citet{press2022train}, it is quickly followed by similar models such as KERPLE \citep{chi2022kerple}, and Sandwich \citep{chi-etal-2023-dissecting}, all showing certain improvement in length extrapolation.
+Other forms of biases include sliding window \citep{beltagy2020longformer} and its variations.
 Compared to other relative position encoding schemes, attention biasing typically demands less computational resources.

 These two lines of work are closely related and there are extensive studies on their effectiveness. \footnote{Please see \citet{10.1162/coli_a_00445} for a comprehensive review of methods to incorporate position information into Transformer models.} However, the results are mixed.
 On one hand, the popular belief is that relative PEs \citep{shaw-etal-2018-self,dai2019transformerxl,su2022roformer} are more effective in length generalization than absolute variants \citep{attentionisallyouneed}.
 On the other hand, however, some works (e.g., \cite{kazemnejad2023impact}) point out that such a conclusion is obtained by using language modeling perplexity as the sole metric, which may not reflect actual performances on downstream tasks.
 In fact, \citet{kazemnejad2023impact} show that, on a collection of reasoning and mathematical tasks, No Positional Encoding (NoPE) actually performs the best.
 Likewise, \citet{deletang2023neural} show that state-of-the-art PE or AB methods do not help Transformer extrapolate on arithmetic tasks.